 Marriage & couples therapy provides a safe space that’s free of judgment where couples can work on maintaining their relationship and addressing any barriers to happiness with the aid of a trained professional.

 If you found yourself too sick to go to work, you’d call a doctor.
 If you found that you were getting toothaches, you’d get in touch with your dentist.
 If your hair or nails were getting too long or unruly you’d get them cut.
-If you felt like you were having trouble with your faith or your relationship with God you’d make an appointment to talk to your pastor.
+If you felt distant from your higher power, you would pray.
 And would you feel any sense of shame or defeat in doing so?
 Absolutely not!
 Because these are all basic tenets of caring for oneself.

 The exact same thing goes for couples counseling.
 Think of it as just another important component in your self-care regimen.
 Something that helps you to lead a happy life with your spouse.